Jack Scott (meteorologist)

-John Scott (9 November 1923 – 11 November 2008) was a British television weatherman who appeared for the BBC, ITV and Channel 4 during a 20-year broadcasting career.
+John Scott (9 November 1923 – 11 November 2008) was an English television weatherman who appeared for the BBC, ITV and Channel 4 during a 20-year broadcasting career.
+He worked for the Met Office in 1941, working at Royal Air Force bases during the Second World War.
+Scott did aerological forecasting before successfully auditioning to appear on BBC Television, where he remained until 1983.
+Scott then worked at Thames Television on its evening Thames News bulletin from 1983 to 1988.

 Early life

-He attended Spennymoor Grammar School in Spennymoor.
+Born on 9 November 1923, the son of a miner at the nearby Mainsforth Colliery, County Durham in East Howle, a Category D village outside of Ferryhill, he attended Spennymoor Grammar School in Spennymoor.
 He went to Nottingham Technical College (which eventually became Nottingham Trent University), leaving in 1941.

-In 1941, aged 17, Scott joined the Met Office, later joining the Royal Air Force and serving in Sullom Voe, Malta and North Africa during and after World War II.
-In the 1950s and 1960s he worked at RAF Watnall (now called the Nottingham Weather Centre), and in Nairobi, Kenya, and at RAF Uxbridge.
+In 1941, upon leaving school at age 17, Scott decided not to work in the coal mines.
+He instead joined the Met Office at Gloucester after answering a newspaper advertisement for schoolboy weather forecasters.
+Scott spent 18 months at Thornaby-on-Tees, later joining the Royal Air Force and serving in Sullom Voe in the Shetlands, Malta and North Africa during and after World War II.
+During the 1950s and 1960s he worked in aerological forecasting.
+His workplaces were RAF Watnall Weather Centre (today the Nottingham Weather Centre) on the outskirts of Nottingham, and then in Nairobi, Kenya, and at RAF Uxbridge near London.